 Today, as we celebrate the second anniversary of Herald Premium, our digital subscription service has grown beyond expectations — and is continuing to expand rapidly, auguring an exciting future for New Zealand's leading news publisher.

 More than 110,000 people are now paying to read smart, insightful reporting and commentary on the most important national, business and political issues, along with a selection of articles from leading international publications.
 More than 60,000 of them are paying for digital-only Premium access.

-Five-, six- or seven-day subscribers to the Bay of Plenty Times, Rotorua Daily Post and NZ Herald are entitled to full digital access; they just have to go to nzherald.co.nz/activate to activate their Premium subscriptions.
+Five-, six- or seven-day subscribers to the Herald's print editions, or our regional newspapers, are entitled to full digital access; they just have to go to nzherald.co.nz/activate to activate their Premium subscriptions.

-Kiwis are turning to Premium to help them make sense of uncertain times.
+Kiwis are turning to Premium now as they have to the Herald for more than 150 years — to help them make sense of uncertain times.

-Since Premium launched, New Zealand has been through two extremely turbulent years, and journalists working for daily NZME titles such as the Herald, Bay of Plenty Times and Rotorua Daily Post rose to the challenge, bringing our members up-to-the-minute news, astute analysis, and deep-dive investigations about the stories that really matter — including the rollout of the Covid vaccines, the housing crisis, and the performance of New Zealand's first majority government in more than two decades.
+Since Premium launched, New Zealand has been through two extremely turbulent years, and Herald journalists rose to the challenge, bringing our members up-to-the-minute news, astute analysis, and deep-dive investigations about the stories that really matter — including the rollout of the Covid vaccines, the housing crisis, and the performance of New Zealand's first majority government in more than two decades.